CUCyber/presentations/misc/cucyber.md

 #### Tentative Weekly Presentation Schedule

-* 8/31  Intro to CU Cyber and Cyber Security
+* 8/30  Intro to CU Cyber and Summer Internship Presentations
-* 9/7   Intro to Linux
+* 9/6   Intro to Burp Suite and the CU Cyber Lab
-* 9/14  Intro to Networking
+* 9/13  Sitting Duck CTF
-* 9/21  Pi Hole
+* 9/20  Intro to Linux and Sitting Duck Review
-* 9/28  Intro to Information Gathering
+* 9/27  Intro to Networking and Information Gathering
-* 10/5  Bettercap
+* 10/4  Metasploit and Metasploitable
-* 10/12 Metasploit
+* 10/11 Intro to CTFs

 #### Tentative Weekly Presentation Schedule

-* 10/19 Advanced Networking
+* 10/18 SAS (TBD)
-* 10/26 Social Engineering (OSINT)
+* 10/25 Intro to Malware
-* 11/2  Firewalls
+* 11/1  Social Engineering
-* 11/9  Burpsuite/MITM
+* 11/8  Intro to Reverse Engineering and PwnDbg
-* 11/16 SittingDuck CTF
+* 11/15 Corporate Presentation Slot (TBD)
-* 11/24 No Meeting - Thanksgiving Break
+* 11/22 Thanksgiving Break - No Meeting
-* 11/30 Final Meeting - People's Favorite Tools
+* 11/30 Final Presentation (TBD)

 ## Ultimate Goal